-Store leftover soup in an airtight container in the fridge for up to four days.
+Store leftover vegetable stew in an airtight container in the fridge for up to 4 days.
 You can reheat servings in the microwave or on the stove.

-If you'd like the freeze the soup, I recommend storing the noodles separately.
+If you'd like the freeze the vegetable stew, I recommend storing the noodles separately.
 Then you can cook and add pasta just before serving.
 Otherwise, the pasta tends to get mushy and soak up a lot of broth.

 Hearty Vegetable Stew

 - 1 small white/yellow onion , diced

 - 2 – 3 garlic cloves

 - juice of half a lemon

 - 1 cup gluten-free pasta (brown rice penne or fusili preferably!)

 - 1 15 oz can white beans (drained & rinsed, optional)

 - 3 cups kale/spinach